obonaventure/cnp3/book/transport/tcp.rst

 .. topic:: Retransmitting the first `SYN` segment

    As IP provides an unreliable connectionless service, the `SYN` and `SYN+ACK` segments sent to open a TCP connection could be lost.
-Current TCP implementations start a retransmission timer when then send the first `SYN` segment.
-This timer is often set to a three seconds for the first retransmission and then doubles after each retransmission :rfc:`2988`.
+Current TCP implementations start a retransmission timer when they send the first `SYN` segment.
+This timer is often set to three seconds for the first retransmission and then doubles after each retransmission :rfc:`2988`.
 TCP implementations also enforce a maximum number of retransmissions for the initial `SYN` segment.

 .. index:: TCP Options